zakimjz/IBMGenerator/README.md

 ./gen lit -ntrans 100 -tlen 10 -nitems 1 -npats 1000 -patlen 4 -fname T10I4D100K -ascii

-This will generate a datafile named "T10I4D100K.data"
+This will generate a datafile named "T10I4D100K.data" In fact it generates three files:

+[fname].data -- the actual data file

+[fname].conf -- configuration info

+[fname].pat -- the embedded patterns

+### Data Format
+The generated file has the following format.
+Each line contains:

+TID TID NITEMS ITEMSET

+where TID is a transaction identifier, NITEMS is the number of items in that transaction, and ITEMSET is the set of items making up that transaction.
+All ITEMSETS are sorted lexicographically.
+Note that TID is repeated for consistency with the sequence generator.

 ## Sequence Datasets